Dennitz/Dennitz.github.io/_posts/2019-11-21-custom-attachments-in-action-text.md

 Next, a `Trix.Attachment` is created in the Stimulus controller using the fetched sgid and content.
-This attachment is then inserted into the editor, which will then show the HTML stored under the `content` key.
+This attachment is then inserted into the editor, which will then show the HTML that was stored under the `content` key.

 Note that this HTML partial is only shown when first inserted as an attachment.
 On subsequent renders, Action Text will use the sgid to